MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/fopen-s-wfopen-s.md

 When a file is opened by using the **`"a"`** or **`"a+"`** access type, all write operations occur at the end of the file.
 The file pointer can be repositioned by using [`fseek`](fseek-fseeki64.md) or [`rewind`](rewind.md), but it's always moved back to the end of the file before any write operation is carried out so that existing data cannot be overwritten.

 The **`"a"`** mode doesn't remove the EOF marker before appending to the file.
-After appending has occurred, the MS-DOS TYPE command only shows data up to the original EOF marker and not any data that's appended to the file.
+After appending has occurred, the MS-DOS `TYPE` command only shows data up to the original EOF marker and not any data that's appended to the file.
 The **`"a+"`** mode does remove the EOF marker before appending to the file.
-After appending, the MS-DOS TYPE command shows all data in the file.
-The **`"a+"`** mode is required for appending to a stream file that is terminated by using the `CTRL+Z` EOF marker.
+After appending, the MS-DOS `TYPE` command shows all data in the file.
+The **`"a+"`** mode is required for appending to a stream file that is terminated with the `CTRL+Z` EOF marker.

 When the **`"r+"`**, **`"w+"`**, or **`"a+"`** access type is specified, both reading and writing are allowed.
 (The file is said to be open for "update".)
 However, when you switch from reading to writing, the input operation must come across an EOF marker.
 If there's no EOF marker, you must use an intervening call to a file-positioning function.
 The file-positioning functions are **`fsetpos`**, [`fseek`](fseek-fseeki64.md), and [`rewind`](rewind.md).
 When you switch from writing to reading, you must use an intervening call to either **`fflush`** or to a file-positioning function.